Foundation Stage Curriculum

 Much work is done outdoors.
 The children experience different types of weather in the different seasons.
 They plants seeds and observe them growing and flowering in our raised beds.
 In the autumn we collect the seeds from them.
 The children will ask questions about the things they observe and we encourage them to try and test things out e.g. after collecting seeds some children will ask , ‘what will happen if I plant them ?’
 They are encouraged to plant the seeds and observe what happens.
 We have science enhancement boxes outside so that the children can readily get whatever they need to make observations e.g. magnifying glasses.
 The children record their observations in a variety of ways.

-Nursery - Class 1 - Tuesday (or Wednesday morning when Fit4Fun coaches are in).
+Nursery - Class 1 - Wednesday morning.
 Children in Foundation Stage 1 (Nursery) do not need a PE kit.

 School PE kit